-Climate-driven economy downturns (agricultural output and income) to conflict
+Climate-driven economy downturns and conflict

-- Recent studies focus on areas where agriculture represents a large share of the national income and with predominantly rain-fed crops such as sub-Saharan Africa and Asia. - They report that adverse climatic conditions via their negative effect on agricultural production (Harari and La Ferrara 2018), livestock prices (Maystadt and Ecker 2014), and incomes (Blakeslee and Fishman 2017) as well as food prices (Raleigh et al. 2015) affect various types and dynamics of conflict.
+- Recent studies focus on areas where agriculture represents a large share of the national income and with predominantly rain-fed crops such as sub-Saharan Africa and Asia. - Climatic conditions affect various types and dynamics of conflict via their negative effect on - agricultural production (Harari and La Ferrara 2018) - livestock prices (Maystadt and Ecker 2014) - incomes (Blakeslee and Fishman 2017) - food prices (Raleigh et al. 2015)